emacs-mirror/emacs/mps/manual/source/reference/index.rst

 .. c:function:: void mps_arena_park(mps_arena_t arena)

-    Put an arena into the :term:`parked state`.
+    Put an :term:`arena` into the :term:`parked state`.

     *arena* is the arena to park.

-    While an arena is parked, no object motion will occur and the staleness of location dependencies will not change.
+    While an arena is parked, no object motion will occur and the staleness of :term:`location dependencies <location dependency>`
+    will not change.
 All references to objects loaded while the arena is parked will keep the same binary representation until after it is released.

     Any current collection is run to completion before the arena is parked, and no new collections will start.
 When an arena is in the